Life Cycle Inventory (LCI) is one of the phases of a Life Cycle Assessment (LCA).

-Life cycle inventory (LCI) is one of the phases of a life cycle assessment (LCA).
 LCA is a tool to assist with the quantification and evaluation of environmental burdens and impacts associated with product systems and activities, from the extraction of raw materials in the earth to end-of-life and waste disposal.
-The tool is increasingly used by industries, governments and environmental groups to assist with decision-making for environment-related strategies and materials selection.
+The tool is increasingly used by industries, governments, and environmental groups to assist with decision-making for environment-related strategies and materials selection.

 The worldsteel Board of Directors initiated a global ‘LCI on steel industry products’ in the 1990s to help understand the environmental impact of steel products and to ensure consistency within the global steel industry on this topic.
-Since then, worldsteel has updated the data in 2000 and 2010, and most recently in 2019. worldsteel publishes its new data annually, ensuring that no site data in the dataset is older than 5 years old.
+Since then, worldsteel has updated the data in 2000, 2010, 2017, 2018 and most recently in 2019. worldsteel publishes its new data annually, ensuring that no site data in the dataset is older than 5 years old.

 The purposes of the project are to:

-worldsteel has defined and run the four data collection projects: the original study was carried out in 1995 and subsequently updated in 1999/2000 and then in 2010.
-The most recent update was released in 2017 and currently includes 46 datasets.
+worldsteel has defined and run the six data collection projects: the original study was carried out in 1995 and subsequently updated in 1999/2000, 2010, 2017 and then in 2018.
+The most recent update was released in 2019 and currently includes 44 datasets.

 The original study was undertaken by the independent consultancy firm Ecobilan (using their TEAM LCA software), selected as a world class company in the field of LCA, having carried out studies for many material industries, including plastics, paper and steel.
 The first update was also carried out in TEAM and then the four subsequent update studies were completed by worldsteel in the GaBi LCA software.

 A critical review panel comprising of recognised independent experts was formed to review the methodology, data quality and data presentation aspects of the first three studies.
-For the final study, released in 2017, a single external reviewer was used as the methodology used had not significantly changed since the previous version; however, the review was undertaken as the methodology and study reports were published as separate reports for the first time.
+For the fourth study released in 2017, a single external reviewer was used as the methodology used had not significantly changed since the previous version; however, the review was undertaken as the methodology and study reports were published as separate reports for the first time.
 Each of the critical reviews, from 1999 to 2017, helped improve the development of the methodology over time.

-The worldsteel LCI study is one of the most comprehensive LCI studies ever carried out for a material, and was probably one of the first completed in accordance with the ISO standards on LCA (ISO 14040 series).
-It was an exhaustive process to collate some 20,000 items of data from the participating steel companies and to create various models and calculations for upstream processes.
+The worldsteel LCI Study is one of the most comprehensive and rigorous LCI studies ever carried out for a material and was probably one of the first studies completed in accordance with the ISO standards on LCA (ISO 14040 series).
+It involved an exhaustive process to collate some twenty thousand items of data from the participating steel companies and the creation of various models and calculations for upstream processes.
 Therefore, it offers enormous scope for data analysis, trending, benchmarking and investigating environmental significance.

 The database includes information on whether data were measured, calculated or estimated.
 The process of generating LCI results is transparent and extensively documented, and therefore reproducible.
 Finally, each study underwent an independent critical review.